 Natural channels not man-made scars

-Unfortunately, as seems to be the case all too often across Australia, fossil fuel companies are determined to exploit Channel Country for what lies beneath it: oil and gas.
+Unfortunately, as seems to be the case all too often across Australia, fossil fuel companies are determined to exploit the Channel Country for what lies beneath it: oil and gas.

-Fracking in sensitive areas like Channel Country poses enormous risks, including the loss, degradation and fragmentation of land and aquatic habitat from mining infrastructure; disrupted surface water flows which, if altered, can reduce flows into sensitive wetlands; reduced water pressure and water quality (both groundwater and surface water); and the disruption of aquifers can put permanent waterholes, and the threatened species that depend on them, in danger.
+Fracking in sensitive areas like the Channel Country poses enormous risks, including the loss, degradation and fragmentation of land and aquatic habitat from mining infrastructure; disrupted surface water flows which, if altered, can reduce flows into sensitive wetlands; reduced water pressure and water quality (both groundwater and surface water); and the disruption of aquifers can put permanent waterholes, and the threatened species that depend on them, in danger.

 The Queensland Government's response to the threat of fossil fuels